-In this tutorial you will learn what is Defect Priority, What is Defect Severity, How to set it, and Defect Triage process with many examples to understand the concept clearly.
+In this tutorial, you will learn what is Defect Severity and Priority in testing, how to set defect priority and severity levels with examples to understand the concept clearly.

-In line with defect maintenance processes, when any tester files a defect- apart from the method/description to reproduce the issue seen, he has to also furnish some categorical information which would aid in accurate classification of the defect.
-This in turn would help in efficient defect tracking/maintenance processes and would also form the basis for quicker defect turnaround time.
+In line with defect maintenance processes, when any tester files a defect- apart from the method/description to reproduce the issue seen, he has to also furnish some categorical information that would aid inaccurate classification of the defect.
+This, in turn, would help in efficient defect tracking/maintenance processes and would also form the basis for quicker defect turnaround time.

 Let’s understand briefly the theoretical definitions of the two parameters in the next section.